 Comments and Complaints Service

-Learning opportunities are important for the council and for all of us who are providing services to adults and children.
+Learning opportunities are important for the council and for all of us who provide services to adults and children.
 Organisations who manage complaints positively are seen to be responsive and focused on quality and great customer service.

-Concerns might come up as part of contract monitoring or through other routes such as service user surveys or telephone call-in days.
-People might contact the Comments and Complaints Service directly.
+Concerns might come up as part of contract monitoring.
+Or through other routes such as service user surveys or telephone call-in days.
+People might contact us directly.

 The person may not be interested in who is responsible for what.
 It is our job to make sure we are joined up in responding to people.

-Although people should always be encouraged to talk to someone involved in providing their support and care, the Comments and Complaints Service are happy to respond if someone wants to talk outside of the immediate service they receive.
-We will work with the person to find the best and most local resolution where at all possible.
+We encourage people to talk to someone involved in providing their support and care.
+However, we are happy to respond if someone wants to talk outside of the immediate service they receive.
+We will work with the person to find the best and most local resolution where possible.

-Please make sure that people using your services know how to make a complaint to the council.
+Make sure that people using your services know how to make a complaint to the council.

 Arranging a visit

-If you would like someone from the Comments and Complaints Service to come and visit your organisation we will be more than happy to arrange it.
+If you would like someone from the Comments and Complaints Service to come and visit your organisation, we will be more than happy to arrange it.